Week 1 Start 'Em, Sit 'Em: Projecting Top 10 Studs at Each Position for Openers

 Jared Goff showed a lot of promise this weekend https://t.co/vyMNdmeFFV2017-8-22 00:16:02

-Khalil Mack is awesome on Oakland's defensive line, but he can't play all 11 positions.
-Mariota has an assortment of playmakers at his disposal, including DeMarco Murray and Delanie Walker, to post big numbers in Week 1.
+Khalil Mack is awesome on the Raiders defensive line, but he can't play all 11 positions.
+Mariota has an assortment of playmakers at his disposal, including running back DeMarco Murray and tight end Delanie Walker, to post big numbers in Week 1.

 Top 10 RBs